 Loss contingencies, including claims and legal actions arising in the ordinary course of business, are recorded as liabilities when the likelihood of loss is probable and an amount or range of loss can be reasonably estimated.
-The Company has recorded an additional expense related to a pending claim as of December 31, 2017.
-The Company had recorded a liability as of December 31, 2016 that was subsequently resolved in 2017 related to a separate claim.
-The pending and resolved claims are described more fully in Note 10.
+The Company has a liability recorded as described more fully in Note 10 related to a pending claim that originated in 2017.